badgerwild/automate-moodle/README.md

-# check-list-android
+# Automate Moodle!
+I have to use moodle for classes in school, but chcking it is boring and sometimes I forget.
-This will be a small android check list app that I will use to learn about android development.
+So, this project will be a utility that allows me to automate this task!